cisco-intersight/intersight_python_examples/README.md

         raise NotFoundException(reason="The response does not contain any entry for boot precision policy. " "Please create a boot precision policy and then update it.")

-    # Fetch the organization Moid and boot precision policy moid.
+    # Fetch the organization Moid and boot precision policy moid from the Result's first entry.
     organization_moid = response.results[0].organization['moid']
     moid = response.results[0].moid

     # Create an instance of hdd_device, iscsi, pxe, organization and list of boot_devices.
     boot_hdd_device = create_boot_sdcard()